waseemingly/tp/docs/UserGuide.md

 * When editing projects, the existing assigned projects of the client will be removed ie. adding of projects is not cumulative.
 * You can remove all the client's projects by typing `p/` without specifying any project name after it.
+* `NAME` cannot be the same as another existing client's name in the address book.
+Checks are case-insensitive.
+* You can, however, edit the casing of an existing client's `NAME`.
+* `PROJECT_NAME` should be the exact name of an existing project.

 Example of usage: `edit-client 3 e/bob@gmail.com`